73 Fun and Creative DIY Father's Day Gifts for 2026

 This is probably one of the more unique Father’s Day gifts, but it’s a winner!
 For that Dad who loves camping, entertaining or just a cozy fire on a cool night, homemade fire starters are perfectly thoughtful and probably a lot less toxic than some of the store-bought options.

 Using a cupcake tin and liners, add melted beeswax, a wick and your choice of aromatics.
 Things like miniature pinecones, dried citrus, a piece of a cinnamon stick or even coffee beans work.
 Feel free to combine!
+This DIY Father's Day gift idea will soon find its place on his camping checklist.

 6. Paper Portrait